 Human rights are designed to protect the vulnerable from the powerful.
 Future generations are vulnerable to the sort of exploitation the faction of industrialists and politicians described above are intent upon.
-Fair Start Movement is pushing back against them with something called child-first Fair Start family planning.
+Having Kids is pushing back against them with something called child-first Fair Start family planning.
 It’s a human rights-based family planning model designed to ensure future generations a fair start in life, functional democracies (not simply growth economies) where their voices will be heard and matter, and a clean and safe environment in which they can thrive.
 Its core moves are 1) to shift public thinking about family planning as something we do in isolation from others to something that is cooperative, 2) to use the benchmark of fair starts in life as something around which to orient that cooperation, and 3) to recognize the simple fact that smaller families mean a healthier environment and the ability to invest more time and love in each child.

 Fair Start family planning is not designed to create future generations who will just make rich people richer.

 For Earth Day, make being the change you wish to see in the world mean even more.
 Take action here.